Discover the Legacy of Augustus Siebe and Siebe Gorman: Pioneers of Diving Innovation

 The Merlin Mk VI: Siebe Gorman’s acquisition of C.E.
 Heinke & Company in 1961 led to the creation of the Merlin Mk VI demand valve.
 This rugged and dependable regulator was embraced by the British Royal Navy, serving as the standard twin hose regulator for over two decades.

-The Siebe Gorman company continued to trade under its own name until 1999 when it merged with another company to form the breathing apparatus manufacturer Invensys.
+End of an Era: Siebe Gorman’s remarkable journey continued until 1999 when it merged with another company to form the renowned breathing apparatus manufacturer, Invensys.